qvake008/tabs/README.md

-# Tabs for googl chrome
+# Tabs for Google Chrome.